devchristam/vue3-login-system/README.md

 # Vue 3 simple authorization

-this application is for me to proof of concept, having simple register and login function.
-After login, user will see user only content is the front page.
+this application is for me to proof of concept, having simple register and login function. using localstorage to store access token

 Work together with: https://github.com/devchristam/express-restfulapi-auth